fex-team/fis-plus/doc/command-line.md

 starting fis-server on port : 8080
 ```

-Below is the output from fisp server --help
+below is the output from fisp server --help

 ```
   Usage: server <command> [options]